prideout/par/README.md

 ## code formatting

-This library's code style is strictly enforced to be vertically dense (no consecutive newlines) and horizontally narrow (80 columns or less).
+This library's code style is strictly enforced to be vertically dense (no consecutive newlines) and 100 columns or less.

 The `tools/format.py` script invokes a two-step code formatting process: